Adagur H. Vishwanath

 Adaguru Huchegowda Vishwanath (born 15 December 1949) is an Indian politician from Karnataka state.
-He is a leader of Indian National Congress.
+He is a leader of Bharatiya Janata Party.
 He is a Nominated Member of Karnataka Legislative Council.
 He was the former president of Karnataka unit of the Janata Dal (Secular).

 Career

 Vishwanath has been in active politics since 1970s.
 He was a member of Karnataka Legislative Assembly for three terms, held State and Cabinet minister posts in the Government of Karnataka as member of Congress Party.
 In 2009, he contested 15th Lok Sabha and succeeded C. H. Vijayashankar.
 During his term as M.P., Vishwanath was also member of several committees.
 Vishwanath quit the Congress party to join the JD(S) in 2017 and got elected from Hunsur in 2018.
 He resigned as MLA and speaker has disqualified him from the legislative assembly on 28 July 2019.
 But in by-elections of December 2019 he lost to H P Manjunath of Congress party.
 In July 2020 he was nominated to Legislative council.

 He is the author of book titled "Pracheena Parliamentgala Pradakshinegalu", which is on ancient parliaments.
 It was released on 17 August 2024 by Mysuru MP Yaduveer Krishnadatta Chamaraja Wadiyar.